Local Lead Generation

 Classifying it as an advertisement may not be entirely accurate, however, because leads are also generated through other, non-paid methods, such as through referrals from existing clients and organic search engine results.

-Lead generation is largely done via the internet these days, in a self-explanatory marketing term called ‘online lead generation’.
+Lead generation is largely done via the internet these days, in a self-explanatory marketing term called ‘online lead generation’, in many cases using a lead generation software.
 This is the generation of customer interest in your products and services through the internet.
 Social media is a booming source of leads, and many businesses and individuals have social media accounts for lead generation and for acquiring new business opportunities.
 It is a great idea to have social media accounts for your business, because this will give your brand the exposure and reach that it needs to sell its products and services.
 Having active social media accounts on LinkedIn, Twitter, Instagram and Facebook (amongst others) is important for your business.
 Studies even show 93% of leads are generated from internet activity, including web referrals, search engines, local SEO, and direct traffic.

 Why Local Businesses Should Target Local Leads